7ombie/jsii/docs/untitled.md

 ## Function Grammar

-The function grammar has been revised.
-We decoupled the convenience of the arrow-grammar from the semantics of JavaScript's various function types (so you can declare an arrow-function with a header-block grammar, and a full-fat function with an arrow-operator).
+The function grammar has been revised to decouple the convenience of the arrow-grammar from the semantics of JavaScript's various function types (so you can declare an arrow-function with a header-block grammar, and a full-fat function with an arrow-operator etc).

-As the term *arrow-function* would be a purely syntactic distinction in JSII, each of the three principle function types is given its own simple name, and corresponding keyword:
+As the term *arrow-function* would be a purely syntactic distinction in JSII, each of the three principle function types is given its own simple name and corresponding keyword:

 * Arrow Functions are called *lambdas*, and use the keyword `lambda`.
 * Full Fat Functions are called *functions*, and use the keyword `function`.